ChanSuri/GymGenius/device_connector/README.md

 The **Device Connector Service** is a microservice designed to manage and integrate various gym devices, such as sensors and HVAC systems.
 It connects to an MQTT broker to exchange messages regarding environment data, machine availability, and occupancy.
 It also ensures that devices are registered and monitored in the Resource Catalog, and inactive devices are removed if they have not sent updates in a while.

 ## Features
+- **Dynamic Room Configuration**: Retrieves room information dynamically from the Service Catalog, eliminating static configuration files.
 - **Device Registration**: Registers devices (e.g., sensors, HVAC systems) with the Resource Catalog.
 - **MQTT Integration**: Subscribes to and publishes messages on various MQTT topics related to occupancy, environment, and machine availability.
 - **HVAC Control**: Automatically controls the HVAC system based on incoming MQTT commands and environment data.
+- **Temperature Simulation**: Adjusts and simulates the temperature for each room, considering HVAC activity and gradual changes.
 - **Device Inactivity Management**: Checks for inactive devices and deletes them from the Resource Catalog if they have been inactive for more than 3 days.

 ## Installation